 OVERVIEW

-We use a suite of biophysical tools to understand how biomolecules work with a high level of detail.
+We use a suite of biophysical tools to understand how these molecular machines work with a high level of detail.
 These include isothermal titration calorimetry (ITC) and fluorescence for ligand binding and activity assays, conformational dynamics measurements via nuclear magnetic resonance (NMR) spectroscopy, hydrodynamics methodologies for characterizing molecular assembly, and computer modeling of the resultant data with mechanisms that explain biomolecular activity.

 By working in the group, trainees will establish a well-rounded skillset featuring experimental and computational methods for biophysical research.
 This will facilitate employment in industry, academic, and government positions.
 Most importantly, students will develop a framework for thinking about and quantitatively modeling the behavior of biomolecules and the world around us.